Squeezing: from numerical to conceptual problems: The Orders of Magnitude

 Of course, if both squeezed Fourier operations, given by two different matrices $u$ and $v$, are many times repeated forming a sequence $uvuvuv\ldots$ then they will cause a sequence of the state amplifications growing as $\lambda, \lambda^2, \lambda^3,\ldots $ interpolated by increasing sequence of the inverse (squeezing) effects ~ $\lambda^{-1}, \lambda^{-2}, \lambda^{-3},\ldots$ So, even if the initial effects were very weak ($|\lambda| \simeq 1$), and if the empirical conditions permit, they could be step by step amplified.

-Of course, all this are merely the preliminary evaluations valid only for a restricted class of the dimensionless variables (and for the size of traps or solenoids sufficient in physical units).
-If we are interested in so weak fields, it is not just hoping to develop a new branch of quantum technology, but rather to check the reality of QM states and operators on the most basic level, of delicate, semi classical and quasi-static operations which could verify {\em e.g.} the quantum mechanical state structure together with its linearity unpolluted by radiative phenomena.
-To observe this, it is of course insufficient to limit attention to the slowly evolving but strong external fields, as the observation of a microparticle evolution in a strong but static oscillator potential will not bring information about the continuous evolution law of the quantum state in the external forces, but will reveal rather the quantum jumps and instabilities.
-Hence, our present subject are the external fields which are adiabatically changing but simultaneously weak enough, to keep the quantum system for a long time on purely quantum mechanical level.
+Of course, all this are merely the preliminary evaluations, valid only when the physical size of traps or solenoids is sufficient.
+If we are interested in so weak fields, it is not in order to develop a new branch of quantum technology, but rather to check the reality of QM states and operators at the most basic level, of delicate, semi classical and quasi-static operations unpolluted by radiative phenomena.
+To observe this, it is of course insufficient to limit attention to the strong but slowly changing or even static fields which can cause the quantum jumps and radiative cascades.

-The question which still remains of possible importance even for weak adiabatic fields is the radiative pollution caused by the driven object itself.
-Even if the potential pulses are periodic, the formalism of Floquet Hamiltonians do not seem adequate to estimate the effects.
-In spite of all doubts (the runaway solutions etc.), we decided to check the possible magnitude of the Abraham-Lorentz radiative force (which seems quite natural in the 'trajectory doctrine').
-While the ordinary force of the variable oscillator trajectory is simply ${\bf F}=m{\bf \ddot{x}}$, the hypothetical radiative force is expressed as ${\bf F}_\text{rad} = m\sigma {\bf \dddot{x}}$ , where $\sigma$ is the particle dependent 'characteristic time' \cite{jackson99}.
-Using now the definitions of dimensional quantities \eqref{eq:5} we can compare the magnitudes of the conventional and radiative forces for the squeezing operations in our table, finding the radiative ones extremely small but slowly increasing for shrinking physical time $T$ ({\em i.e.} higher frequencies) on our scale ({\em cf.} the lowest line in Table \ref{tab:1}).
-Further problems in the 'trajectory approach' are still open.
+The question thus open, for strong or weak fields, is the radiative pollution caused by the driven object itself.
+Even if the field pulses are periodic, but frequency very low, the formalism of Floquet Hamiltonians does not seem adequate to estimate the instantaneous effects.
+In spite of all doubts (the runaway solutions etc.), we decided to check the possible magnitude of the Abraham--Lorentz radiative force (which seems quite natural in the `trajectory doctrine').
+While the ordinary force of the variable oscillator trajectory is simply ${\bf F}_\text{osc}=m{\bf \ddot{x}}$, the hypothetical radiative force is expressed as ${\bf F}_\text{rad} = m\sigma {\bf \dddot{x}}$ , where $\sigma$ is the particle dependent 'characteristic time' \cite{jackson99}.
+Using now the definitions of dimensional quantities \eqref{eq:5} we can compare the magnitudes of the conventional and radiative forces for the squeezing operations in our table, finding the radiative ones extremely small but slowly increasing for shrinking $T$ ({\em i.e.} higher frequencies) on our scale ({\em cf.} the lowest line in Table \ref{tab:1}).
+Further problems in the `trajectory approach' are still open.